 A performance verification programme shall be conducted to ensure that the experiment meets the specified requirements.
-The programme consists of a series of functional and analytical demonstrations, physical property measurements and environmental tests that simulate the environments encountered during handling and transportation, pre-launch, launch and in-orbit flight, testing will be carried out at component, instrument subsystem and system level Instrument qualification will be carried out using prototype, structure and engineering models, all flight and flight spare hardware will be subject to acceptance testing.
+The programme consists of a series of functional and analytical demonstrations, physical property measurements and environmental tests that simulate the environments encountered during handling and transportation, pre-launch, launch and in-orbit flight, testing will be carried out at component, instrument subsystem and system level.
+This activity will be described in a Model and Test Philosophy Document.

+Instrument qualification will be carried out using prototype, structure and engineering models, all flight and flight spare hardware will be subject to acceptance testing.